• Skip to primary navigation

 Do you get tired of looking in the mirror all day?
 Everyone else feels the same way.
 Imagine being able to watch yourself at every one of your in-person meetings.

-We become more critical of ourselves than normal, which exhausts us mentally.
+We become more critical of ourselves than usual, which exhausts us mentally.

 11. You’re Feeling Overburdened With Data.